-preferred by SDG&E/SoCalGas.77 While this decision does not endorse the energy burden, any stakeholder can make an apples-to-apples comparison of energy burden to AR50 through the AR Calculator.
-Greenlining also recommends the AR represent additional resource levels, lower than the 20th percentile, on the basis that 15.9 percent of Californians earn less than \$25,000 in 2019.
-Since the AR Calculator displays income levels associated with 20th and 50th percentile households for each of the 265 PUMAs, any stakeholder may compare these income levels to any absolute income threshold they deem relevant.
-As the adopted affordability metrics already capture multiple resource levels,78 this decision defers adding additional representations.
+20th and 50th percentile households for each of the 265 PUMAs, any stakeholder may compare these income levels to any absolute income threshold they deem relevant.
+As the adopted affordability metrics already capture multiple resource levels,79 this decision defers adding additional representations.
 The instant decision provides for feedback and interpretation during the two-year assessment period to provide more perspective on whether more resource level representations are merited in the future.

 4.2.
-Replacing SEVI with CalEnviroScreen
+Replacing SEVI with CalEnviroScreen Index

 The Implementation Staff Proposal outlined two new definitions of vulnerable communities, one of which was the SocioEconomic Vulnerability Index Disadvantaged Communities (SEVI-DAC).
-In response to party concerns over the proliferation of definitions of vulnerable communities, this decision finds that replacing the SEVI index with the CalEnviroScreen tool will allow the Commission to leverage a more consistent designation of DAC, minimize complexity and confusion, and serve a similar purpose within the affordability framework.
+In response to party concerns over the proliferation of definitions of vulnerable communities, this decision finds that replacing the SEVI index with the CalEnviroScreen index will allow the Commission to leverage a more consistent designation of DAC, minimize complexity and confusion, and serve a similar purpose within the affordability framework.